fb55/css-select/README.md

 const CSSselect = require("css-select");
 ```

-**Note:** css-select throws errors when invalid selectors are passed to it,
+**Note:** css-select throws errors when invalid selectors are passed to it.This
-contrary to the behavior in browsers, which swallow them.
-This is done to aid
-with writing css selectors, but can be unexpected when processing arbitrary
+is done to aid with writing css selectors, but can be unexpected when processing
-strings.
+arbitrary strings.

 #### `CSSselect.selectAll(query, elems, options)`